Toronto Blue Jays Poll: Greatest of All Time Rd3

 Toronto Blue Jays

-Our next matchup asks you to choose between the two greatest relievers this franchise has ever had.
+Our next matchup asks you to choose between two of the best sluggers the franchise has ever known.

 Next: Matchup 3: How Much Do You Value Winning?